BrunoGomesCoelho/311_covid_trends/README.md

 ├── census_analysis/      				<- Visualizations of filtered data
 ├── prepare_311_data/
 │   ├──  prepare_311_data.py/.sh     			<- Preprocessing of the 311 data with pyspark
-│   └──  prepare_data_pandas_version.ipynb  		<-Preprocessing of the 311 data with pandas
+│   └──  prepare_data_pandas_version.ipynb  		<- Preprocessing of the 311 data with pandas
 │
 └── census_311_join/
     ├──  complaints_census_join.py/.sh     		<- Joins the 311 data with the census